Jopyth/AST/Readme.md

 $ pip install -r requirements.txt
 ```

-## Configure and Run
+## Configure

 All configurations concerning data, model, training, visualization etc. can be made in _config.py_.
 The default configuration will run a training with paper-given parameters for MVTec 3D-AD.

 The following steps guide you from your dataset to your evaluation:

-* Set your _dataset_dir_ in _config.py_.
+* Set your `dataset_dir` in `config.py`.
 This is the directory which contains the subdirectories of the classes you want to process.
-It should be configured whether the datasets contains 3D scans (set _use_3D_dataset_ in _config.py_).
-If 3D data is present (_use_3D_dataset=True_), the data structure from [MVTec 3D-AD](https://www.mvtec.com/company/research/datasets/mvtec-3d-ad) is assumed.
-It can be chosen which data domain should be used for detection (set mode in _config.py_).
-If the dataset does not contain 3D data (_use_3D_dataset=False_), the data structure from the [MVTec AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) is assumed.
-Both dataset structures are described in the documentation of _load_img_datasets_ in _utils.py_.
+It should be configured whether the datasets contains 3D scans (set `use_3D_dataset` in `config.py`).
+If 3D data is present (`use_3D_dataset=True`), the data structure from [MVTec 3D-AD](https://www.mvtec.com/company/research/datasets/mvtec-3d-ad) is assumed.
+It can be chosen which data domain should be used for detection (set mode in `config.py`).
+If the dataset does not contain 3D data (`use_3D_dataset=False`), the data structure from the [MVTec AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) is assumed.
+Both dataset structures are described in the documentation of `load_img_datasets` in `utils.py`.
+* `dilate_mask` in `config.py`: True for 3D setting.
+* `localize` in `config.py`: True for anomaly map visualization.
-* _preprocessing.py_: It is recommended to pre-extract the features beforehand to save training time.
+* `preprocessing.py`: It is recommended to pre-extract the features beforehand to save training time.
 This script also preprocesses 3D scans.
-Alternatively, the raw images are used in training when setting _pre_extracted=False_ in _config.py_.
+Alternatively, the raw images are used in training when setting `pre_extracted=False` in `config.py`.

-* _train_teacher.py_: Trains the teacher and saves the model to _models/..._
+## Run

+* `python train_teacher.py`: Trains the teacher and saves the model to `models/...` .
+The teacher is trained with data augmentation.
+The augmented normal training images are saved in `datasets/mvtec_ad/bottle/train/good_aug/...` .
+Meanwhile the original and augmented images are loaded for training the teacher.
+There are three data augmentation methods applied to MVTec AD dataset and five for MVTec 3D dataset.
-* _train_student.py_: Trains the student and saves the model to _models/..._
+* `python train_student.py`: Trains the student and saves the model to `models/...` .
+The student is trained without data augmentaion.
+You may reach out to the the parameter `img_aug` in the file to change the setting.
+The same goes for the teacher training.
-* _eval.py_: Evaluates the student-teacher-network (image-level results and localization/segmentation).
-Additionally, it creates ROC curves, anomaly score histograms and localization images.
+* `python eval.py`: Evaluates the student-teacher-network (image-level results and localization/segmentation).
+Additionally, it can create ROC curves, anomaly score histograms, and localization images.
+The anomaly maps are saved in `viz/maps/...` .
+The image-level results of max F1 scores and corresponding classification threshold are displayed.
+An csv file named `evaluation_results.csv` is saved in the current directory with the predictions of individual images in the test set.

-Note: Due to a bug in the original implementation for the RGB+3D setting the performance on MVTec 3D-AD is about 2% better than originally reported.
+## Comment

+* The code support the test images that are merely divided into two classes: normal and anomalous.
+The images could vary in sizes and aspect ratios.
+* In our experiments, training the teacher with data augmentation and the student without data augmentation results in the best*  performance on the bottle class of MVTec AD dataset.
+The comparison of the settings is as follows.

 ## Credits

 Some code of an old version of the [FrEIA framework](https://github.com/VLL-HD/FrEIA) was used for the implementation of Normalizing Flows.
 Follow [their tutorial](https://github.com/VLL-HD/FrEIA) if you need more documentation about it.

 ## Citation
 Please cite our paper in your publications if it helps your research.
-Even if it does not, you are welcome to cite us.
+Even if it does not, you are welcome to cite the authors.

     @inproceedings { RudWeh2023,
     author = {Marco Rudolph and Tom Wehrbein and Bodo Rosenhahn and Bastian Wandt},